 Ongoing processes of interpersonal behavior.
-Observation and experience as participant of a selfanalytic group in the human relation laboratory.
+Observation and experience as participant of a

 Credit hours Lecture contact hours Lab contact hours Typically offered 3 0 6 Upon demand

 PSY 260 Educational Psychology

 This course is designed as an introduction to theory and research in educational psychology.
 Topics include cognitive and social development, learning, memory, cognition, intelligence, motivation, measurement, and individual differences.